Urartian language: Shared lexicon with Armenian

-Arnaud Fournet, Hrach Martirosyan, and Armen Petrosyan propose additional borrowed words of Armenian origin loaned into Urartian and vice versa, including grammatical words and parts of speech, such as Urartian "eue" ("and"), attested in the earliest Urartian texts and likely a loan from Armenian (compare to Armenian "yev" (և, եվ), ultimately from Proto-Indo-European *h₁epi).
-Other loans from Armenian into Urartian includes personal names, toponyms, and names of deities.
+Arnaud Fournet, Hrach Martirosyan, and Armen Petrosyan propose additional borrowed words of Armenian origin loaned into Urartian and vice versa, including grammatical words and parts of speech, such as Urartian eue 'and', attested in the earliest Urartian texts and likely a loan from Armenian (compare to Armenian ew (եւ), ultimately from Proto-Indo-European *h₁epi).
+Other loans from Armenian into Urartian include personal names, toponyms, and names of deities.
+A more recent study by Zsolt Simon is far more sceptical, suggesting that fewer than 10 Armenian words are of assuredly Hurro-Urartian origin, and that no secure loans can be established in the other direction.